VT vs VTI: Which Is Right For You?

 Is VTI a safe investment?

-When the market is extremely volatile, it might mean a lower share price and a higher return down the line.
+When the market gets especially volatile, that can actually work in your favor – it might mean a lower share price now and a higher return later if you stay patient.

 Are VTI and VT the same?